-To run a simulation, select Satellite Pass Prediction on the right side of the dashboard.
+To run a simulation, select "Satellite Pass Prediction" on the right side of the dashboard.

-- 1) Set your simulation period-select today's date as the Start Date and an end date that is six months out (this is the longest period allowed).
-A shorter period can be selected for shorter deployments. - 2) Select satellites-ensure all satellites are selected. - 3) Enter location-input your deployment location coordinates.
+- To run a simulation, select "Satellite Pass Prediction" on the right side of the dashboard. - Set your simulation period-select today's date as the "Start Date."
+Then select "End Date."
+Use the calendar box on the right-hand side to select an end date that is six months out from today's date (the calendar will be grayed-out after six months).
+A shorter period can be selected for initialization testing or shorter deployments. - Select satellites-ensure all satellites are selected. - Enter location-select "Latitude/Longitude/Altitude."
+Input your deployment location coordinates.
 The location will display on the world map on the right-hand side.
-For tags away from obstructions and at-sea, we suggest using: Altitude = 0, Min Elevation = 5, and Min duration = 0.

-Click Simulate.
-The results spreadsheet will appear.

-Click Export to save the results as a .CSV file in an easy-to-access location on your computer.
+Altitude must also be set to "0" for marine applications. - Click "Simulate"-the results spreadsheet will now appear. - Click "Export"-select to save as a .CSV file and to save it in an easy-to-access location on your computer. - Exit the Argos website.